ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Operators

 There are numerous operators implemented in RxSwift.
-Complete list can be found [here](API.md).
+The complete list can be found [here](API.md).

 Marble diagrams for all operators can be found on [ReactiveX.io](http://reactivex.io/)